 Cybercriminals begin posting on dark web (and some clear web) sites in the run-up to Black Friday.
 The sellers will usually offer digital goods such as email validation tools or credential lists.
 Just like legitimate businesses, they’ll post black Friday deals to entice other cybercriminals to purchase their products.

-One Russian-speaking forum user (figure 1 below) is using Black Friday to promote the sale of stolen accounts for a variety of fintech companies and cryptocurrency exchanges.
+One Russian-speaking forum user (figure 1 below) was using Black Friday to promote the sale of stolen accounts for a variety of fintech companies and cryptocurrency exchanges.
 This would help the buyer to avoid Know Your Customer (KYC) and anti-money laundering (AML) processes.
 Although unconfirmed for this seller, these accounts were likely obtained via social engineering techniques like phishing or via breached credentials of third-party services.

 Figure 1: Black Friday sale for stolen accounts